ehsan11100/AdGuard/Docker.md

 Don't forget to use your own **data** and **config** directories!

-Ports mappings you may need:
+Port mappings you might need:

  *  `-p 53:53/tcp -p 53:53/udp`: plain DNS.